Many people wonder if they really need the help of a disability lawyer to obtain their Social Security benefits.

 However, in most cases we do recommend that you hire a disability lawyer to represent you.
 Social Security is a government run program that has many complicated rules and regulations.
 There are many forms to complete and critical deadlines that must be met to keep your claim active.
 At Lunn & Forro, PLLC, we help you navigate your way through the government red tape so that you can focus on your health and you family.

-One of the most important and most frequently asked question is how much does it cost to hire an attorney?
+One of the most important and most frequently asked question is how much does it cost to hire a disability attorney?